pererossello/galactic_photofit/readme.md

 Pere Rosselló

 ## Overview
 This project revolves around the photometric decomposition of the galaxy UGC09629.
-It was initially developed as part of the subject "Física Extragaláctica" within an astrophysics program.
+It was initially developed as part of the subject "Física Extragaláctica" within an astrophysics program at ULL.
 The focus lies on unraveling the physical characteristics of UGC09629 through photometric analysis.

 ## Directory Structure
-Here's a brief description of the repository structure:
+Brief description of the repository structure:

-- `bin/`: Houses FITS files, configuration data, and Jupyter notebooks for various tasks like fitting and plotting.
-Also includes utility Python scripts.
-    - Subdirectories include `archivos_galaxias` and `figures`, among others.
 - `code/`: The main codebase.
 Contains Jupyter notebooks for fitting, plotting, and comparison, along with utility Python scripts.
-    - Notable subdirectories are `extra/` and `plots/`.
-- `data/`: Contains FITS files and example data for reference.
+- `data/`: Contains FITS files.
 - `figures/`: Stored visualizations, including plots and comparison metrics.
-- `results/`: Contains stored results, mainly as .nc files and .txt files detailing parameters and differences.
+- `results/`: Contains stored results, mainly as .nc files and .txt files detailing parameters, and posto-processed data.

 ## How to Run
 - You'll need to have Python installed, along with some specific packages.